Abortion law in the United States by state: Minnesota

 Abortion is legal in Minnesota at all stages of pregnancy.
 In January 2023, the Minnesota Legislature enacted a bill enshrining women's reproductive rights, including the right to legal abortion and contraception, into Minnesota statutes.
 The Minnesota Supreme Court had previously ruled in 1995 that the Minnesota state constitution conferred a right to abortion.
 Minnesota also does not require a minor to notify a parent or guardian in order to obtain an abortion.

 Mississippi

-Abortion is illegal in Mississippi, with exceptions when the pregnant person's life is in danger, as well as in rape cases.
+Abortion is illegal in Mississippi, with exceptions when the pregnant woman's life is in danger, as well as in rape cases.
 There are no exceptions for fatal fetal abnormalities.

 Attempted or completed abortion is punishable with a maximum of 10 years imprisonment.

 Missouri

 Abortion in Missouri is legal up to the point of fetal viability.
 As of May 2025, however, clinics in the state are not providing abortion services as a legal battle over applicable regulations continues.

 From 2022 to 2024, Missouri had a near-total abortion ban, with no exceptions provided for rape, incest, or fatal fetal abnormalities.
 Amendment 3 was approved by Missouri voters in November 2024, legalizing abortion in the state up to the point of fetal viability.
 A lawsuit filed in August 2024 by two Republican state legislators and an anti-abortion activist unsuccessfully challenged the initiative.

 However, a legal battle continued over clinic regulations that had been part of Missouri law and had significantly restricted access to abortion even before the Dobbs decision.
 After Amendment 3 went into effect, a state judge struck down many of those regulations, ruling that they now violated the Constitution of Missouri, and several clinics began providing abortion services in the state.
 However, on May 27, 2025, the Supreme Court of Missouri found that this ruling had left abortion "functionally unregulated" in the state, vacated the earlier order, and ordered the lower court judge to re-evaluate the case based on a new set of criteria, at which point clinics paused abortion services.